noahbailey/docbot/docs/linux/debian-software.md

 # Debian Software Updates

+These are a couple useful tricks for updating a Debain (or derivative) system's packages, firmware, software, and more.

 ## Firmware Updates

 Fwupd is a neat tool to help manage device firmware.
 It usually comes installed by default if you select a desktop environment from tasksel.